Total Recall (Family Guy)

-"Total Recall" is the eighteenth episode of the eleventh season and the 206th overall episode of the animated comedy series Family Guy.
+"Total Recall" is the nineteenth episode of the eleventh season and the 206th overall episode of the animated comedy series Family Guy.
 It aired on Fox in the United States on April 28, 2013, and is written by Kristin Long and directed by Joseph Lee.
 In the episode, after Rupert is recalled, Stewie and Brian head on an adventure to reclaim Stewie's best friend.
 Meanwhile, due to illness, Peter is replaced by Lois in his bowling tournament.
 However, he begins to get annoyed by the brewing friendship between his wife and his buddies.